-The tribal casinos of Alabama are not required to provide actual payback return statistics about their gaming machines.
+Alabama’s tribal casinos are not required to provide actual payback return statistics about their gaming machines.

 Summary of Alabama Slot Machine Casino Gambling 2018

 For those of us that are interested in slot machine gambling, there really isn’t any such thing as Alabama slot machine casino gambling.
 Slots consist only of Class II bingo-style slot machines, where the reels are for entertainment purposes only.

-Class II bingo-style machines are offered at three American Indian tribal casinos and one pari-mutual facility racino.
+Class II bingo-style machines are offered at three American Indian casinos and one pari-mutual facility racino.
 There are no legal limits on payout returns, nor are payout statistics publicly available from any of the gambling establishments.